2039: [USACO 2024 US Open Contest Bronze] Problem 1. Logical Moos

 The next line contains strings, a valid boolean statement.

-The following lines contain two integers and , and a string ng whether he wants the whole statement to evaluate to true or false.
+The following lines contain two integers and , and a string or , denoting whether he wants the whole statement to evaluate to true or false.

 样例输入